Monday, February 22, 2010

 A: This is just so Maltese, from the sentiment to the dodgy English.

-V: Could these two look any less attractive.
-I hate how uncomfortably deep Moira has to go on the line “Of promises and dreams”.
-The performance is otherwise good, as are they all, but very little stands out about this that makes it shine for me.
-Plus Chris & Moira were behind Believe’n Peace.
+V: I hate how uncomfortably deep Moira has to go on the line “Of promises and dreams”.
+The performance is otherwise good, as are they all, but very little about this shines.
+Plus Chris & Moira were behind Believe’n Peace, so...

 13 The Netherlands